logzio/logz-docs/_source/user-guide/billing/billing-logs.md

 # DRAFT Content
 ## Pricing and billing for Log Management

 Logz.io Log Management provides you with a hosted, open source solution for observability, based on the ELK stack.

-Your Log Management plan is covered by the Logz.io Terms of Use, unless you have a Master Services Agreement (MSA) with Logz.io.
+Your Log Management plan is covered by the Logz.io _Terms of Use_, unless you have a Master Services Agreement (MSA) with Logz.io.

-### Standard plans
+### Standard self-service plans

 The conditions for the different account plans are summarized <a href ="/user-guide/billing/billing-log-plan-summaries" target="_blank">here </a>.
 Self-service is currently available for Trial, Community, and Pro plans.